ccbrown/gggtracker/README.md

 ### Development

-If you have Go installed, you can develop and run the server in the usual way: `go get ./... && go generate ./... && go run main.go`
+If you have Go installed, you can develop and run the server in the usual way: `go run main.go`

 ![Development](development.gif)